 Petitioner maintains an unusual degree of control over the cocoa market in the Ivory Coast because of its enormous buying power, and maintains that power by providing resources to plantations engaged in child slavery.
 Pet.
 App.
-29a; ER 143, 144.
+35a-36a.
 Petitioner knows these plantations use child slave labor yet deliberately continues to aid them in order to secure cocoa at the low cost it demands.
 Pet.
 App.
-30a; ER 144.
+36a.
 Petitioner offers both financial and technical assistance to the cocoa farmers.
-Pet.
-App.
-29a-30a; ER 144.
-Petitioner controls the terms and conditions by plantations produce and supply cocoa.
-Pet.
-App.
-30a; ER 143, 147.
+Id.
+Petitioner controls the terms and conditions by which plantations produce and supply cocoa.
+ER 143.
 Petitioner maintains its influence on this slavery-based system in part by providing local farmers and/or farmer cooperatives with (1) ongoing financial support, including advance payments and personal spending money to maintain the farmers' and/or the cooperatives' loyalty as exclusive suppliers; (2) farming supplies, including fertilizers, tools and equipment; and (3) training and capacity building in particular growing and fermentation techniques and general farm maintenance, including labor practices.
 Pet.
 App.
-29a-30a; ER 144.
+36a; ER 144.

-Through exclusive supplier and buver relationships, Petitioner dictates the terms by which the plantations produce and supply cocoa, including the labor conditions under which the cocoa beans are produced.
+Through exclusive supplier and buyer relationships, Petitioner dictates the terms by which the plantations produce and supply cocoa, including the labor conditions under which the cocoa beans are produced.
 Pet.
 App.
 36a; ER 143.
 Training and quality control visits occur several times per year and require frequent and ongoing visits to the farms by Petitioner and their agents.
 Pet.
 App.
 36a, 43a-44a.
 Petitioner disseminates this on-the-ground reporting to U.S. offices so U.S.-based decisionmakers can assess what actions take place in the Ivory Coast.
 ER 143.
 Due to these visits, Petitioner has firsthand knowledge of the child slave labor systems in the Ivory Coast.
 Pet.
 App.
-4a.
+36a.

-A 2015 study conducted by Tulane University found that the total number of children engaging in cocoa production, child labor, and hazardous work in cocoa-growing areas in West Africa increased more than thirty-eight percent from 2008-2009 to 2013- 2014.
+A 2015 study conducted by Tulane University and funded by the U.S. Department of Labor found that the total number of children engaging in cocoa production, child labor, and hazardous work in cocoagrowing areas in West Africa increased more than thirty-eight percent from 2008-2009 to 2013-2014.
 See Sch. of Pub.
-Health and Tropical Med., Tulane Univ., Final Report 2013/14 Survey Research on Child Labor in West African Cocoa Growing Areas 44 (2015), available at https://tinyurl.com/ve8zbkg.
+Health and Tropical Med., Tulane Univ., Final Report 2013/14 Survey Research on Child Labor in West African Cocoa Growing Areas, 44 (2015),available at at https://tinyurl.com/ve8zbkg.
 The Ivory Coast produces seventy percent of the world's cocoa, a majority of which is imported to the United States by Petitioner and other major players.
 Pet.
 App.
-28a; ER 142.
-Petitioner and the other named defendant in this litigation dominate the cocoa market by maintaining exclusive buyer-supplier relationships with Ivorian cocoa farmers.
+34a-35a.
+Petitioner and the other named defendant in this litigation dominate the cocoa market by maintaining exclusive buyer-supplier relationships with Ivorian cocoa farmers engaged in child slavery.
 Pet.
 App.
-29a-30a; ER 144.
-This is all with the objective of securing the cheapest cocoa possible.
-Pet.
-App.
-29a.
+36a.
+This is all done with the objective of securing the cheapest cocoa possible.
+Id.

 Petitioner is well-aware of the endemic nature of child slavery on Ivorian cocoa plantations.
 Pet.
-30a; ER 144, 146.
-While Petitioner has publicly claimed to be working toward ending child slave labor in the Ivory Coast, the facts show otherwise.
-For example, Petitioner has actively lobbied against legislation intended to make the use of child slave labor on cocoa farms transparent to the public.
-ER 155-157.
+App.
+36a.
+The court of appeals held that Respondents adequately alleged that Petitioner both knew of and intended to use child slave labor to increase profits, and the actions taken by Petitioner support this conclusion.
+Doe I v.
+Nestlé USA, Inc., 766 F.3d 1013, 1025-26 (9th Cir.
+2014).
+For example, Petitioner has actively lobbied against legislation intended to make its use of child slave labor transparent to the public.
+ER 155-57.
 In addition, Petitioner has continued to provide farmers that use child slave labor with technical and financial assistance, including unrestricted cash advances.
 Pet.
-29a-30a; ER 144.
+App.
+36a.
 Supplies provided by Petitioner include fertilizers, tools and equipment, as well as personal spending money to maintain farmers' loyalty as exclusive suppliers.
+Id.: ER 144.
+Defendants' employees frequently visit the farms to conduct training and quality control visits.
 Pet.
 App.
-29a-30a; ER 144.
-Petitioner's employees frequently visit the farms to conduct training and quality control visits.
-Pet.
-App.
-30a; ER 144.
+36a.